Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 For a dose of colour, culture, scenery and salsa dancing, Colombia is the place to go.

-Colombia Travel guide – Best ideas for travel in Colombia
+Colombia Travel Guide – Out top picks for travel in Colombia

 1. Visit the Gold Museum in Bogota and get the best views of the capital from Monserrate.